 Mushrooms are one of the greatest partners for Madeira’s sweet earthiness.
-For this, you sauté mushrooms and splash in Madeira before adding in the chicken or vegetable stock to make the sauce.
+For this, you sauté mushrooms and splash in Madeira before adding chicken or vegetable stock to make the sauce.
 Madeira also adds a smoky sweetness to soups or simmering vegetables (imagine butternut squash or turnips).

 Learn the chef method for making wine marinades

 Use a blended Madeira for cooking.
 These are the most affordable styles of true Madeira.
-The longer its aged the more nuttiness it will impart to a dish.
-You’ll find the major Madeira producers such as Justino’s, Blandy’s and Broadbent have several entry-level blended Madeiras (Rainwater, Finest etc) that are ideal, cost less than $15 a bottle and will last you about a year if stored properly.
+The longer it’s aged, the more nuttiness it will impart to a dish.
+You’ll find the major Madeira producers such as Justino’s, Blandy’s, and Broadbent have several entry-level blended Madeiras (Rainwater, Finest, etc.) that are ideal, cost less than $15 a bottle and will last you about a year if stored properly.